ASHFORD DISTRICT

 **PARANORMAL ACTIVITY**

 This Jacobean Hall is said to have had some gruesome events in its past.
-A young Irish Dandy was killed in a secret duel on the grounds after being caught trying to seduce William Boy's beloved Ellen Scott.
-Unaware of her lover's death, she agreed to marry William, and they left the Hall.
-Nine years later, she returned and uncovered a female skeleton wearing Irishman's clothing buried under the floor.
+A young Irish Dandy was killed in a secret duel on the grounds after being caught trying to seduce William Boy’s beloved Ellen Scott.
+Unaware of her lover’s death, she agreed to marry William, and they left the Hall.
+Nine years later, she returned and uncovered a female skeleton wearing an Irishman’s clothing buried under the floor.
 Her lover had been female, and shortly after, before she could get evidence of who killed her lover, she fell to her death from an upper window.
 Both ghosts are seen drifting around the Hall on certain nights.

 8. WALNUT TREE INN